History of Cade Cunningham in Timeline

 Cade Cunningham

-Cade Cunningham is a professional basketball player currently playing for the Detroit Pistons in the NBA.
-He was a highly-rated five-star recruit coming out of high school, having played at Bowie High School in Texas before transferring to Montverde Academy in Florida.
-Cunningham was considered one of the top players in the 2020 class and received national player of the year honors during his senior year, leading one of the best high school teams in history.
+Cade Cunningham is an American professional basketball player currently with the Detroit Pistons in the NBA.
+He was a highly-rated five-star recruit coming out of high school, playing initially at Bowie High School in Arlington, Texas, before transferring to Montverde Academy in Florida.
+His senior year saw him lead one of the best high school teams and earn national player of the year awards, setting the stage for his professional career.

-In 1944 Bob Kurland was the first Oklahoma State player to earn the distinction since earning the consensus first-team All-American recognition.
+In 1944, Bob Kurland was recognized as an All-American.
+Cade Cunningham was the first Oklahoma State player to earn the distinction since Bob Kurland (1944–46).

-In 1997, Grant Hill set the longest streak in Pistons franchise history.
+In April 1997, Grant Hill had a triple-double streak.
+On November 8, 2024, Cade Cunningham tied him as the longest such streak in Pistons franchise history.

 September 25, 2001: Cade Cunningham Born

 On September 25, 2001, Cade Parker Cunningham was born.
-He is an American professional basketball player.
+He is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).

 Others born on this day/year